-As part of our Fair Access Agreement (pdf 4.48Mb), we have committed to using contextual data to support your application for an undergraduate degree course with us.
+As part of our 2019-20 Access and Participation Plan (pdf 649kb), we have committed to using contextual data to support your application for an undergraduate degree course with us.
 What this means in practice is that we look at more than just your academic performance when making you an offer.

 If you meet one or more of our indicators for educational disadvantage – such as being in care, being a refugee, having a disability, living in an area with less advantaged socio-economic characteristics, or living in a low participation neighbourhood – you could be made an offer that is below the published tariff.
 You should also note that this is only used in relation to applicants classed as paying ‘home’ fees and domiciled in the UK.
 If you’ve got any questions, or want to know whether this may apply to you, please get in touch.